gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Imagine you have node type `Foo` that has several child nodes of type `Bar` (so you expect field `Foo.childBar` to exist).
 In Gatsby v2 this field was added automatically even if inference was disabled for type `Foo`.

-In Gatsby v3 you must declare paret-child relationship explicitly for this case:
+In Gatsby v3 you must declare a parent-child relationship explicitly for this case:

 ```diff:title=gatsby-node.js
 exports.createSchemaCustomization = ({ actions }) => {